Vanessa Hudgens: Personal life

 Hudgens was raised Catholic but now identifies as a non-denominational Christian.
 She attends the Los Angeles affiliate church of Hillsong Church.

 In 2005, Hudgens began dating her High School Musical co-star Zac Efron.
 Their relationship was highly publicized until their breakup in 2010.
 From 2011 to 2019, Hudgens dated actor Austin Butler.
 In 2020, Hudgens began dating Major League Baseball shortstop Cole Tucker.
 Hudgens and Tucker married on December 2, 2023, in Tulum, Mexico.
-Hudgens gave birth to their child in late June or early July 2024.
-On July 12, 2025, the couple announced they were expecting their second child.
+The couple have two children, born in late June or early July 2024 and November 2025.

 In May 2016, Hudgens paid $1,000 in restitution for damage of U.S. Forest Service property by carving initials within a heart on a rock in the Coconino National Forest and displaying it on her personal Instagram feed.

 In March 2020, Hudgens posted an Instagram video where she stated that it is "inevitable" that people will die from the COVID-19 pandemic.
 The video caused controversy as critics accused her of minimizing the impact of the disease and the need for preventive measures.
 She subsequently apologized for her "insensitive" remarks.

 In October 2021, Hudgens was shown by Architectural Digest to be living in the "Little DeMille" house, which director Cecil B. DeMille built for his mistress.